process-project/UC2_workflow_api/readme.md

-# Readme for LOFAR pipeline REST API
+# UC2 LOFAR workflow REST API

-This project has been continued as part of [PROCESS](https://github.com/process-project/lofar_workflow_api).
+This project has been forked from [ESOC](https://github.com/EOSC-LOFAR/lofar_workflow_api).

 This is an experiment to see if we can make the LOFAR data more accessible.
 This is a django REST api using the django rest_framework.